-PLAINTIFF'S THIRD CAUSE OF ACTION

-(Common Law Fraud, Deceit and/or Misrepresentation) On Behalf of Plaintiff and the Class
+PLAINTIFF'S THIRD CAUSE OF ACTION (Common Law Fraud, Deceit and/or Misrepresentation) On Behalf of Plaintiff and the Class

-- 90. Plaintiff realleges and incorporates by reference the paragraphs of this Class Action Complaint as if set forth herein. - 91.
-Defendant has fraudulently and deceptively informed Plaintiff that the Products provide more than 2 hours of sun protection. - 92.
-These misrepresentations and omissions were known exclusively to, and actively concealed by, Defendant, not reasonably known to Plaintiff, and material at the time result of, its breach.
+- 85. Plaintiff realleges and incorporates by reference the paragraphs of this Class Action Complaint as if set forth herein. - 86.
+Defendant made representations and statements (by omission and commission) that led reasonable customers to believe that the Products provide more than 2 hours of sun protection. - 87.
+These misrepresentations and omissions were known exclusively to, and actively concealed by, Defendant, not reasonably known to Plaintiff, and material at the time they were made.
+Defendant knew or should have known the composition of the Products, and knew or should have known that the Products do not and cannot provide more than 2 hours of sun protection, and results in misleading consumers.

-them, or (iii) paying less for the Products.
-94.

-knew or should have known that the Products do not and cannot provide more than 2 hours of sun protection, and results in misleading consumers.
 Defendant's misrepresentations and omissions concerned material facts that were essential to the analysis undertaken by Plaintiff as to whether to purchase Defendant's Products.
-In misleading Plaintiff and not so informing

-Plaintiff, Defendant breached its duty to her.
-Defendant also gained financially from, and as a
+In misleading Plaintiff and not so informing Plaintiff, Defendant breached its duty to her.
+Defendant also gained financially from, and as a result of, its breach. - 88.
+Plaintiff and those similarly situated relied to their detriment on Defendant's misrepresentations and fraudulent omissions.
+Had Plaintiff and those similarly situated been adequately informed and not intentionally deceived by Defendant, they would have acted differently by, without limitation: (i) declining to purchase the Products, (ii) purchasing less of them, or (iii) paying less for the Products.

-- 93. Plaintiff and those similarly situated relied to their detriment on Defendant's misrepresentations and fraudulent omissions.
-Had Plaintiff and those similarly situated been adequately informed and not intentionally deceived by Defendant, they would have acted differently by, without limitation: (i) declining to purchase the Products, (ii) purchasing less of - By and through such fraud, deceit, misrepresentations and/or omissions, Defendant intended to induce Plaintiff and those similarly situated to alter their position to their detriment.
-Specifically, Defendant fraudulently and deceptively induced Plaintiff and those similarly situated to, without limitation, purchase the Products and/or pay more for the Products. - 95.
-Plaintiff and those similarly situated justifiably and reasonably relied on Defendant's misrepresentations and omissions, and, accordingly, were damaged by Defendant. - 96.
-As a direct and proximate result of Defendant's misrepresentations and/or omissions, Plaintiff and those similarly situated have suffered damages, including, without limitation, the amount they paid for the Products. - 97.
+- 89. By and through such fraud, deceit, misrepresentations and/or omissions, Defendant intended to induce Plaintiff and those similarly situated to alter their position to their detriment.
+Specifically, Defendant fraudulently and deceptively induced Plaintiff and those similarly situated to, without limitation, purchase the Products and/or pay more for the Products. - 90.
+Plaintiff and those similarly situated justifiably and reasonably relied on Defendant's misrepresentations and omissions, and, accordingly, were damaged by Defendant. - 91.
+As a direct and proximate result of Defendant's misrepresentations and/or omissions, Plaintiff and those similarly situated have suffered damages, including, without limitation, the amount they paid for the Products. - 92.
 Defendant's conduct as described herein was wilful and malicious and was designed to maximize Defendant's profits even though Defendant knew that it would cause loss and harm to Plaintiff and those similarly situated.

-PLAINTIFF'S FOURTH CAUSE OF ACTION

-(Unlawful, unfair, and fraudulent trade practices violation of Business and Professions Code § 17200, et seq.)

-On Behalf of Plaintiff and the Class
+PLAINTIFF'S FOURTH CAUSE OF ACTION (Unlawful, unfair, and fraudulent trade practices violation of Business and Professions Code § 17200, et seq.)
+On Behalf of Plaintiff and the California Subclass